cheylea/course-registration/README.md

 ## Using the Server
 *fill in*

+## Database Setup
+Provided database is a MySQL database and can be installed using a tool such as MySQL Workbench.

+Once the database is installed, open the scripts in the folder `database_scripts\create_stored_procedures` within the DBMS and run each one once.
+When the schema is refreshed the stored procedures should appear on the database.

 ## Testing the Database
 There is a provided folder that can test the connection to the server and ensure you can receive data as well as test the individual stored procedures.